-Section 1.1 Use this chapter together with other materials that explain your drug coverage
+SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
-Some excluded drugs may be covered by our plan.

 To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
-Chapter 5 Sections 1 through 4 explain these rules.
+Chapter 5, Sections 1 through 4 explain these rules.